ReoLanguage/Reo/docs/introduction.rst

 A simple concurrent program
 ---------------------------

 Writing correct concurrent programs is far more difficult than writing correct sequential programs.
-Let us start with very simple program that repeatedly prints "Hello, " and "world!" in alternating order.
-We split this program into three different processes: two producers that output a string "Hello, " and "world!", respectively, and a consumer that **alternately** prints the produced strings "Hello, " and "world!", starting of course with "Hello, ".
+Let us start with a very simple program that repeatedly prints “Hello, ” and “world!” in alternating order.
+We split this program into three different processes: two producers that output strings “Hello, ” and “world!”, respectively, and a consumer that **alternately** prints the strings that it obtains from these producers, starting of course with “Hello, ”.

 If you are asked to write a small program that implements the above informal specification, you may come up with the following Java code: